Effective Date: August 11, 2010

 18.104.22.168 Licensable Software.
 Software categorized as Licensable Software, will be consistent with technology transfer objectives and should be coordinated with the Center Patent or IP Counsel and the Center official designated by the Center Director, or his/her designee(s).

 a.
 The licensing of software is governed by Government-wide licensing regulations (37 CFR Part 404) and NPR 2090.6, Authority to Enter Into License Agreements and Implementation of Licensing Authority.

 b.
 While the licensing of software under NPR 2090.6 is not considered a release under this NPR, however, before Licensable Software is approved for licensing, it normally goes through the same review and assessment process as described in this Chapter.

 2.5.1 The Center official designated by the Center Director, or his/her designee(s), shall coordinate an assessment of any reported software's TRL and technology transfer potential.

-126.96.36.199 The assessment shall consider the software's value or utility to potential private or public sector users and applications outside of NASA.
+22.214.171.124 The assessment should consider the software's value or utility to potential private or public sector users and applications outside of NASA.
 Software Technology Readiness Levels are provided in Appendix E. Section 4.6 of NPR 7500.1, NASA Technology Commercialization Process, provides guidance on providing assessments of technical transfer potential.